 I won’t pretend that things have always been easy.
 Even as I stood by my partner’s side, holding her hand as the caesarean was about to begin, one of the doctors asked me who I was and why I was in the room.

-In spite of the growing numbers of same-sex couples becoming parents in the UK, non-birth mothers often report discrimination in healthcare settings.
+In spite of the growing numbers of LGBT+ couples becoming parents in the UK, non-birthing mothers often report discrimination in healthcare settings.
 Sometimes this takes the form of misidentification.
 I was variously assumed to be my partner’s sister or a friend.
 Sometimes I was treated as invisible, the consultant or midwife simply pretended I wasn’t there.

 Being sidelined like this is, of course, upsetting but it can also have a real impact on the way you and your partner are able to enjoy the pregnancy.
 It’s really important not to lose confidence or to avoid meaningful events like cutting the cord because you are worried about how people might treat you.